usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 .. admonition:: Learn More

-   See our :ref:`Plugins: reference <reference-plugins>` to guide to learn more about the syntax of Artifact Handlers.
+   See :ref:`Plugins: reference <reference-plugins>` to learn more about the syntax of artifact handlers.

 .. rst-class:: header-on-a-card header-steps

 Step 2: Register Artifact Task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we must register the class we just created.
+Now you must register the class you just created.

 1. In the **Task Form** window (right side of editor), select **Artifact**.
 2. Enter the task name: ``NumpyArrayArtifactTask``.